 Carex fissa var. fissa (hammock sedge) - G4S1 - Prior to its discovery at Woolsey Wet Prairie, this rare sedge was known in Arkansas from only two sites in Franklin and Lonoke Counties, where it occurs in prairie-associated wetlands (ANHC, 2014).
 At Woolsey Wet Prairie, it has historically been found in three naturally occurring prairie swales in wetland cells E-2, W-1, and W-2.
 During 2015, it was absent from wetland cell E-2, but returned during 2016 and was observed again during 2018.
 During 2015 and 2016, it was absent from wetland cell W-1, but returned and was observed again in 2018.
 It is possible that this plant disappeared due to shading associated with the increase in woody plant densities observed during 2015 and 2016, and the timber mulching activities conducted during 2017 aided in this species return to the site.
 In 2018, it was observed for the first time within the gas line easement.
 This species was observed in 2019 in wetland cells W-1, W-2, and within the gas line easement, but was not observed in wetland cell E-2.
+It was observed in wetland cells W-1 and W-2 during 2020, but was not observed in the gas line, or wetland cell E-2.

 Carex pellita (woolly sedge) - G5S1S2 - Prior to its collection at Woolsey Wet Prairie, this species was known to be extant at a single Arkansas locality, in a fen in Marion County.
 It has since been found at three other sites in Benton, Washington, and Marion counties.
 At Woolsey Wet Prairie, it has been historically observed at seasonally wet areas in wetland cells E-4, E-5, W-1, and W-2.
 It was absent from wetland cell W-1 in 2018.
-During 2019, this species was observed in wetland cells E-4, E-5, W-1, W-2, and within the gas line easement for the first time.
+During 2019, this species was observed in wetland cells E-4, E-5, W-1, W-2, and within the gas line easement for the first time, but was absent from the gas line in 2020.

 Eleocharis wolfii (Wolf's spikerush) - G3G4S3 - This wetland sedge occurs in Arkansas primarily in wet areas in unplowed tall grass prairie remnants, but can persist in wet, open areas in landscapes that were formerly dominated by prairie vegetation (ANHC, 2014).
 At Woolsey Wet Prairie, this species has historically been found in several naturally occurring swales within wetland cells E-2, E-3, E-4, E-5, W-1, and W-2.
 It was not observed in wetland cell E-5 during 2015 and 2016, possibly due to shading associated with the increase in woody plant densities observed during 2015 and 2016, prior to the timber mulching activities conducted during 2017.
-During 2019, this species was observed in wetland cells E-2, E-3, E-4, E-5, W-1, W-2, and for the first time within the gas line easement.
+During 2019 and 2020, this species was observed in wetland cells E-2, E-3, E-4, E-5, W-1, W-2, and within the gas line easement.